Ghostwire: Tokyo is so much more than spooks and spells

 In Ghostwire: Tokyo the big storyline is that the people of Tokyo have been disappeared for nefarious reasons, but once you're out and exploring it, it feels alive with stories and secrets.
 Ghosts hang sadly in the air, needing help with tasks – errands that vary wildly from one to the next – and the enemies of the game, bad spirits called Visitors, lurk in the streets, ready to fight or be quietly purged with a stealth attack.
 Tengu, or flying spirits, screech overhead and you can use a grapple to attach to them and fly up to the tops of skyscrapers while black and red corruption seethes across the concrete, needing to be cleared.
 Best of all, dogs – whose minds you can read – patrol the streets, and will reward you if you feed them.
 There are cats too but, being cats, they're barely interested in your affection.

-"So I like doggies and kitties," admits game director Kenji Kimura, before proving that by detailing how even studio founder and game development legend Shinji Mikami questions why he likes to use "doggies and kitties."
+"So I like doggies and kitties," admits game director Kenji Kimura, before proving that insight into his personal life by detailing how even Tango Gameworks studio founder and game development legend Shinji Mikami questions why he likes to use so many "doggies and kitties."
 He says it's because he loves them so much.

 "It's also part of the reality of authenticity.
 People do have a lot of pets in Tokyo... so if people vanished it's very likely that there would be a lot of dogs in the city that are you know, out there looking for their owners."